 Permits are reviewed under multiple city and state codes including:

 When converting unfinished areas to living space, the code requires that the remodeled area conform to current code.
-The Bureau of Development Services has established alternative standards for conversion projects.
-Brochure #9, Converting Attics, Basements and Garages to Living Space has information on the standards.
+Development Services has established alternative standards for conversion projects.
+The above PDF, Converting Attics, Basements and Garages to Living Space, has information on the standards.

 How to check the permit history for a house